Ddembe

 Services offered

+A strong footprint in Urban WASH and Policy Advocacy in Kampala, pioneering sanitation marketing with GIZ/JICA.
 Five interlinked practices, sharpened across fifteen years of fieldwork, from the Karamoja sub-region to the Elgon hillsides to seven EACOP districts, and across Kenya, Rwanda, and Tanzania.
 Each engagement is scoped narrowly and delivered to publication standard.

 01 /